tweag/nickel/doc/basics/types-vs-contracts.md

 Type annotations do have a runtime cost.
 If you hit contracts-related performances issues, you can always disable some contract checks using specific flags.
-With annotations, code is still typechecked, and you can still turn contract back on for debugging mean when a problem arises.
+With annotations, code is still typechecked, and you can still turn contracts checking back on for debugging mean when a problem arises.
 Without annotations, you're out of luck.

 What to do depends on the context: